Icelandair: Special liveries

+As of October 2025, Icelandair no longer operates any special livery aircraft due to the retirement of Hekla Aurora in October 2025.
+The final livery that flew, Hekla Aurora, highlights the Aurora Borealis (Northern Lights), also part of Icelandair's #IcelandStopover campaign.
+This aircraft was retired on 12 October 2025, but flew multiple sightseeing flights, as well as multiple commercial flights just before its official retirement.
+It flew its final flight between CPH and KEF on 14 October 2025.

+Vatnajokull (A Boeing 757-200 TF-FIR) was painted in a special "80 years" livery, depicting the Vatna glacier, this aircraft flew her final revenue flight between LHR and KEF on September 21st 2025.

-As of September 2018, Icelandair operates three aircraft with special liveries.
-Two depict the natural beauty of Iceland.
-One showcases the largest glacier in Europe, Vatnajökull, as well as celebrates the independence of Iceland for 100 years.
-The other highlights the Aurora Borealis (Northern Lights), also part of Icelandair's #IcelandStopover campaign.
-The third aircraft (Boeing B757 TF-ISX "Þingvellir") is painted in the red, white, and blue livery of Iceland's flag and celebrates both the 100th anniversary of Icelandic National Sovereignty (1918-2018) and the National Men's Football Team's World Cup debut in 2018.
+A third aircraft (Boeing 757-300 TF-ISX "Þingvellir") was painted in the red, white, and blue livery of Iceland's flag and celebrated both the 100th anniversary of Icelandic National Sovereignty (1918–2018) and the National Men's Football Team's World Cup debut in 2018.
+This aircraft was retired from the Icelandair fleet in October 2024.

 Historical fleet

-Over the years, the airline operated the following aircraft types:
+Over the years, Icelandair operated the following aircraft types:

 Icelandair Cargo

 Overview

-Icelandair Cargo is a sister airline to Icelandair; it is Icelandair Group's cargo airline subsidiary.
-Flugfélag Íslands and Loftleiðir used their aircraft to carry freight as well as passengers, and when Icelandair was established in 1973 a freight division was set up within the airline.
+Icelandair Cargo is a sister airline of Icelandair; it is Icelandair Group's cargo airline subsidiary.
+Flugfélag Íslands and Loftleiðir used their aircraft to carry freight as well as passengers, and when Icelandair was established in 1973, a freight division was set up within the airline.
 After years of operating freighter aircraft as part of Icelandair, Icelandair Cargo was established as a separate entity in 2000.
 The airline uses available space in the baggage compartments of Icelandair's passenger aircraft, as well as operating two Boeing 757 freighters to destinations in Europe and North America from its base at Keflavík International Airport.

 In 2021, Icelandair Cargo announced Boeing 767-300ER passenger aircraft would be converted to freighters.
 The first converted 767-300BCF was delivered to Icelandair on 8 December 2022 with plans to use the increased capacity to establish new routes to the United States.

+In May 2025 Icelandair Cargo has signed an interline agreement with Uzbekistan-based My Freighter Airlines to open up opportunities for cargo transportation between Central Asia, Europe and North America.